Hot Bench: Development

+Casting

-The series features a panel of three judges.
-The current panel consists of Michael Corriero, Rachel Juarez, and Yodit Tewolde, who preside over small-claims cases and then argue the merits of the case amongst themselves in the chamber room before rendering a verdict (under the format, only a majority – two of the three-panel members – need to agree on the verdict).
+The current panel consists of Rachel Juarez, Yodit Tewolde, and Daniel Mentzer who preside over small-claims cases and then argue the merits of the case amongst themselves in the chamber room before rendering a verdict (under the format, only a majority—two of the three-panel members—need to agree on the verdict).

-Before them, the panel consisted of attorneys Tanya Acker and Larry Bakman along with former Brooklyn New York Supreme Court judge, Patricia DiMango.
+During the first two seasons, the panel consisted of attorneys Tanya Acker and Larry Bakman, along with former Brooklyn New York Supreme Court judge Patricia DiMango.